 Footer plan: 8″ deep of 4000 psi gravel mix concrete (all concrete used in house is 4000 psi) with 2 #4 rebar placed 1/3 of the way up from bottom.
 Subsoil is 100% fine sand.
 Outer wall is 8″ CMU

 Spring 2017: Due to the need to focus my work on the new cob house, the garden development will be in a holding pattern.
-I am thinking of getting some help with the garden maintenance and development a few hours
+Planted a few gooseberry, 2 chestnuts, and 2 arbor vitae this spring.
+Update: April 10th, 2016.

 November 26th…We had some warm days this fall so I was able to stucco the oven and get most of the brick patio done.
 Fire pit is in the foreground.
 Pizza and bread from a wood-fired oven is incomparable!
 This